Stephen Burch's Birding & Dragonfly Website |

 Of all the new features of the R5 Mk II, I think pre-capture probably has the greatest potential for getting photos that simply weren't possible previously with the R5.
 The R7 also has pre-capture but its implementation is poor in two main respects.
 Firstly all the images in a burst go into a single CR3 file.
 The individual frames need then to be extracted either on-camera or using Canon's DPP4 software.
 Secondly, after taking the sequence, the R7 locks-up and won't take any more shots until the buffer has cleared completely.
 Also of course with the R7's pronounced rolling shutter effects (far worse than with the R5), any action shots in the pre-capture sequence are likely to have wings or other fast moving parts noticeably distorted.
 Happily with the R5 Mk II, neither of these issues are a problem.
 All the pre-capture images are written simply as normal CR3 files, like any other.
 Also there is no need to clear the buffer so that another sequence can be started while the previous one is still being written to the memory card.
 This is so easy to use that some photographers seem to leave pre-capture on the whole time.
 The only penalty is that a very large of files are collected, as every pre-capture sequence includes up to 15 images prior to the shutter press.
 Large, fast memory cards are needed!
 Some have complained that the time data collection starts, prior to the shutter press is fixed at 0.5 seconds (i.e. 15 frames at the max 30 fps).
 This maybe a little nitpicking and will hopefully be addressed in a future firmware update (or knowing Canon, maybe not!).
 I have been playing with this new feature for diving/flight photos of a Kingfisher, and once I got the hang of it, I am pleased to say it is working very well.
 This flight shot below was taken well before I reacted to fully press the shutter button, and hence I wouldn't have got it without pre-capture.

 Reduced Rolling Shutter effects At the heart of the R5 Mk II is a 45Mp sensor which is stacked and back-side illuminated (BSI).
 The read-out time is said to be 6.3ms, which is much shorter than the R5 (c.
-16 ms) but appreciably longer than the Sony A1 and the Nikon Z8/Z9 (same sensor in all 3 of these cameras) which is said to be < 4ms.
+16 ms) but appreciably longer than the Sony A1 and the Nikon Z8/Z9 (very similar sensors in all 3 of these cameras) which is said to be < 4ms.
 However, all the reviews I have seen so far have said that rolling shutter effects are virtually absent from the R5 Mk II.
 In my more limited experience to date, I haven't noticed them either except for dragonflies in flight which are very challenging due to the high speeds of their wings.
 For more on this, see below.
 I am very pleased to find that the image warping and wobbling on the hand-held R5 has vanished.
 This has made capturing the images needed for focus stacking much easier, with fewer corrections needed in post-processing.
 The focus stacked image below definitely benefitted from the hugely improved image stability when the camera is hand held.

 Another possible benefit of reduced rolling shutter effects would be to use the electronic shutter for dragonfly in flight shots (previously with the R5, I always used the mechanical shutter as I was sure the rolling shutter would cause distortion of their rapidly moving wings).
 This is clearly a challenging task for a stacked sensor and the electronic shutter, as dragonfly wings move so fast - probably faster than hummingbird wings?
 The Southern Hawker flight shot below came from a very brief burst of R5 Mk II shots with the electronic shutter and the 30 fps greatly increased the chances of getting a sharp image with the wings in a favourable position.
 The improved AF almost certainly helped as well, as this individual wasn't being very co-operative and this image was one of the only burst I managed to get before the sun sank into cloud and all dragonfly activity came to a grinding halt!
 Although the wings on this shot look OK, on close examination, further images taken in another more recent session are still showing some strange effects in the wings, which I think are most likely to be due to residual rolling shutter effects.
 Hence my current conclusion is that dragonflies in flight are too challenging for the electronic shutter on the R5 Mk II, and that it would be better to revert to the 12 fps mechanical shutter.
 However even mechanical shutters do not act instantaneously and presumably can show rolling shutter effects for very fast movements.
 A typical time for a mechanical shutter to cover the whole sensor is said to be c.
 4 ms, which is not that much less than the 6.3 ms for the R5 Mk II.
 Yet with a mechanical shutter I have never noticed anything that looks like rolling shutter effects on dragonfly wings when in flight.
 So a bit of a mystery in my mind at present.
 Perhaps things will become clearer in the 2025 dragonfly season!